kyma-project/eventing-manager/docs/user/02-configuration.md

 View the complete [Eventing CRD](https://github.com/kyma-project/eventing-manager/blob/main/config/crd/bases/operator.kyma-project.io_eventings.yaml) including detailed descriptions for each field.

-The CRD is equipped with validation rules and defaulting, so the CR is automatically filled with sensible defaults.
+The CRD is equipped with validation rules and defaulting, so the CR is automatically filled with default values.

 You can override the defaults.
-However, its backend is not set, it gets warning state and the Eventing Manager does not create any resources.
+However, you must make sure that a backend is set; otherwise the Eventing Manager does not create any resources and goes into warning state.

 The validation rules provide guidance when you edit the CR.
-The Deletion of existing backend is not allowed by the validation rules.
+For example, you are not allowed to delete an existing backend.

 ## Examples